Ricardicus/ric-script/README.md

 # Vim syntax highlighting for ric-script

-I use nvim and these are my configuration files for ric script!
+I use nvim and my configuration files for ric-script can be found under the folder 'vim' here.
 The installation guide below is for nvim, but the configuration files are valid for vim also.

 ## Install ric script syntax highlighter